Orbital decay of short-period gas giants under evolving tides: Acknowledgements

 \section{Acknowledgements}

 The authors greatly appreciate the comments and corrections of the referee, Dr. Adri\'an Rodr\'iguez Colucci, which significantly helped not only to improve the manuscript, but also to understand more about this research.
-J.A.M. acknowledges funding support from Macquarie University through the IMQRES MRES scholarship.
-J.A.M and C.G.C gratefully thank Lee Spitler for his thoughtful remarks in the final design of the manuscript.
+Jaime A. Alvarado-Montes acknowledges funding support from Macquarie University through the Macquarie University Research Excellence Scholarship (`iMQRES MRES').
+Jaime A. Alvarado-Montes and Carolina Garc\'ia-Carmona gratefully thank Lee Spitler for his thoughtful remarks in the final design of the manuscript.
 This research has made use of NASA's Astrophysics Data System.

 \bsp